OmniVirt/OmniVirtAdNetwork-Android-Example/README.md

 2. **Create one or more Ad Spaces** for your app (for each Ad Space you can select different content and will get separate reporting)
 3. Keep the **AdSpace ID** assigned for further use.

-Now the ad space is ready.
-Next step is to enable ad on your application.
+Now an Ad Space is ready.
+Next step is to enable the Ad on your application.

 ### Initialize a `VRAd` instance

-First of all, create an `VRAd` instance with **AdSpace ID** provided by step above.
+First of all, create an `VRAd` instance with **AdSpace ID** provided by step above along with the callback listener.
 ```java
 public class MainActivity extends AppCompatActivity {
     VRAd vrAd;